kamui/retriable/README.md

 runners.
 Fibers running inside the same thread share the thread's active override.

-`#with_override` stores the provided options directly.
-Do not mutate the options hash or nested values for the duration of the block.
+`#with_override` stores the provided options hash **by reference** and reads from it on every attempt while the block runs.
+Treat the hash and all of its nested values as immutable for the duration of the block: do not mutate them from inside the block, and do not mutate them from another thread or fiber that shares this thread's active override.
+Mutating the options mid-block results in undefined retry behavior.
+If options must be computed, build the hash before calling `#with_override` and do not retain a reference you will later mutate.

 For test-integration patterns (RSpec `around`, helper methods, Minitest, etc.), see [docs/testing.md](docs/testing.md).